nicedouble/StreamlitAntdComponents/readme.md

 npm run build
 ```

-Then in source, you can debug the component in the demo app.
+Then in source, you can debug the components in the [demo app](https://github.com/nicedouble/StreamlitAntdComponentsDemo).
 Via
 ```py
 pip install .
 ```